 There are a few situations where you might wish you had thought about backing up your server:

 Ransomware or Viruses: Even the best anti-virus program can’t catch everything.
-These days, you have to be on the lookout for ransomware, which will lock down your files unless you pay a hefty fee.
+You have to be on the lookout for ransomware, which will lock down your files unless you pay a hefty fee.
 Viruses can corrupt your files, making them irretrievable.
 In these situations, a backup would allow you to migrate your files to a new device, and keep working as if nothing happened.

 Hardware Failure: Even though servers can be more powerful than a personal computer, that doesn’t mean they can’t fail.
 If you’ve been running your business on the same server for 20 years, it’s likely that a component or two might break down.
-Even if you have brand new equipment, accidents can happen.
-Speaking of accidents…
+Even if you have brand-new equipment, accidents can happen.

 Finding an IT company that’s a good fit for you can be a daunting task.
 There are plenty of companies out there that offer IT services, but choosing just one isn’t easy.
 How do you know that they’ll do what they say they will?
 Will they really understand your business and your needs?
 If you’re looking online, the first place to look is to check their reviews.
 If a company has negative online feedback, then you should probably steer clear of them.
 Look at their website to see what services they offer.
 Do their plans cover your IT requirements?
 If the IT provider still seems like a good fit, ask them if they can give you references from other customers they have, so you can get an inside look about what doing business with them is like.